-Rent from property outside the UK: IT cases for 2005-06 onwards
+Rent from property outside the UK: CT cases

 Overseas property business

 Income from ‘an overseas property business’ is defined in CTA09/S206.